 - Contact your local/nearest photo organizations and ask them to notify their members to keep an eye out:

-- Keep an eye on Craigslist Photo+Video (You can set up a Google alert to notify you when it finds a reference to your gear.)
+- Keep an eye on Craigslist – choose your local city and then look for For Sale/Photo+Video.
+TIP: You can set up a Google alert to notify you when it finds a reference to your gear.

 - Keep an eye on eBay Cameras & Photo (If you have an eBay account you can set up a Saved Search alert there.
 If you don’t have one, create one!
 It would be worth it just for this scenario.)